 A few days later, my plaque arrived in the mail, which I secured to the front of the library door with a drill and two screws.
 By then, it was time to plant flowers, and I spread some excess mulch around the post to cover the loose dirt.

-Watching the Patrons Arrive
+Soon, the Patrons Arrived

 Like I said, my library has been a big hit around the neighborhood.
 Readers come both by car and foot to look through the library, and they have already begun to take and leave books.